andreyryabtsev/quote_bot/readme.md

 npm install
 ```

-Run the initializer script, which updates MySQL settings to support emoji/Unicode, starts a MySQL service, and initializes the bot database and local account:
+Run the initializer script, which updates MySQL settings to support emoji/Unicode, starts a MySQL service, and initializes the bot database with a privilleged local account:
 ```
-./dbinit
+sudo ./dbinit
 ```

 ## Running the bot